 My itinerary ends at Prague Castle from where you can easily walk (downhill) back to Old Town or wherever you plan to go.
 If you are not too tired I suggest to continue later in the evening and finish your day at Letná beer garden.

 What to avoid?

 With such a limited time I suggest to skip museums and interiours of historical buildings.
 The only place worth stopping is: Charles Bridge Old Town Tower (open from 10am, entrance fee 100 CZK / person).
 There are fantastic views.
 Another thing you should definitely skip is Trdelník – so called typical Czech pastry.
-Trdelník ranks among the top Prague tourist traps and you will see it on every corner!
+Trdelník ranks among the top Prague tourist traps!

 Where to stop to drink and eat along the way?

 - Simple – to go – breakfast.
 On the very ground floor of Palladium shopping mall there is a small bakery stand Artisan Bakehouse (in front of Albert supermarket).
-It´s nothing hipsta photogenic but they sell good stuff.
+It´s nothing hipsta photogenic but they sell really good stuff.
 Try their koláčky, šátečky or koláče.
 Very reasonably priced and close to the starting point of my suggested itinerary.

 - Mincovna restaurant on Old Town Square – Czech cousine.
 Very good selection of Czech wines and the Pilsner Urquell beer goes right from a tank.
-Their prices are really fair for the location and they also use ingrediences from local producers.
+Their prices are really fair for the location and they also use ingredients from local producers.
 Mincovna in Czech language means „mint“ because during the 18th and 19th century they were making coins there.